tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

  * Called from BuildingBlock.DoUpgradeToGrade
  * Called when a player upgrades the grade of a BuildingBlock
- * Returning a BuildingGrade.Enum grade will change the grade that will be upgraded to
+ * Returning true will cancel the upgrade